 "If anyone aspires to the office of overseer, he desires a noble task.
 Therefore an overseer must be above reproach..." - 1 Timothy 3:1–2

 Presbyterian church structure comes from the Greek word πρεσβύτερος (“presbyteros”).
 This word is translated as "elder" or "pastor."
-In the Associate Reformed Presbyterian Church, it is the responsibility of elders, both individually and jointly, to guard and promote the spiritual welfare of the congregation.
+In the Associate Reformed Presbyterian Church, it is the responsibility of these men, both individually and jointly, to guard and promote the spiritual welfare of the congregation.
+This group of Elders is also called The Session.
 (See ARP Form of Government, 6.4a)

 Our Current Elders: